 We may need to appreciate the project life cycle and how the Solution Architects role fits into that.

 There are obviously many project management methodologies.
 Agile and Waterfall being just two examples.
 Each organization can (and will) follow slightly different project management processes.
-But all methodologies typically include a common project cycle, that being Initiate & design, Implement, prepare and operate.
+But all methodologies typically include a common project cycle, that being Initiate & design, Implement (aka build), prepare and operate.
 This cycle maybe applied as a one off process, as we’d expect in Waterfall project.
 But it can also be applied to the iterative sprints we’d find with Agile.

 I found this link to a Wikipedia article that discusses various software development methodologies, including Waterfall and Agile along with other concepts such as rapid application development and extreme programming.
 If you aren’t familiar with these the Wikipedia article may make interesting reading.
 As you review it maybe consider how each might influence the project life cycle and the associated role of our Power Platform Solution Architect.